Typee-Language/Typee-WebSite/docs/md_to_html_doc.md

 ##### General design

+An internal class, `_MDMark`, stores the line and column numbers where MD tags are detected.
+At construction time, the attribute `_marks` is set to an empty list.
+This list will store all MD marks detected in the MD source file.
+It is ordered on lines then on column numbers of those detected MD marks.

+Another internal class, `_Refs`, stores all the references that are detected during the parsing of the MD source file.
+This is a dictionary with reference text as the key and link text as the item.
+It is instantiated at construction time with attribute `_refs`, set as empty at that time.

+The list of MD marks indexes also the place vers references are... referenced (i.e. line and column numbers of starting and ending text in MD source file.

-Method `translate()` runs in two phases.
-The first one parses the _MD_ text and marks the detected MD tags.
-During this parsing, forward references are also detected and remembered.
-During the second phase, the HTML text is generated using the marks and the references detected during first phase.
+Method `translate()` runs in two phases:
+- The first one parses the _MD_ text and marks the detected MD tags in attribute `_marks`.
+During this first phase, forward references are also detected and remembered in attribute `_refs`.
+- During the second phase, the HTML text is generated using the marks and the references detected during first phase.

+As for the implementation, method `translate()` initializes a string as empty and appends to it the translated MD text according to the detected MD marks and MD references.

 #### 1.2 GitHub Flavored Markdown (_GFM_) to HTML Translator